 Many people are aware of Elisabeth Kubler-Ross and her work around the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 Grief experts agree these stages occur for many who are facing death, but people also experience grief in different ways and in no specific order.
 One person may experience one stage longer or shorter than another.
 Some may not experience all five stages.3

-13 Tips for Coping With Terminal Illness
+17 Tips for Coping With Terminal Illness

-1. Decide Who to Tell
+2. Decide Who to Tell

 Communication is key.
 Tell people about your diagnosis who you can talk candidly with about your thoughts and feelings.
 Let them know what you need and discuss what quality of life means to you.
 Give them a chance to share their feelings as well.
 Don’t let things you want to say go unsaid.
-If you aren’t comfortable talking, write things down in a journal or letters designated for specific individuals.
+If you aren’t comfortable talking, write things down in a grief journal or in letters designated for specific individuals.

-2. Choose an Advanced Care Directive
+4. Plan Your Advanced Care Directive

 If you have wishes regarding specific healthcare interventions like ventilators or feeding tubes, make sure your wishes are understood and honored by the person you appoint as your health care proxy.
 Consult an attorney to ensure the proper legal documents are in place such as a living will, durable power of attorney for healthcare, or health care proxy.

-3. If Able, Consider What Type of Funeral/Memorial Service You Want
+5. If Able, Consider What Type of Funeral/Memorial Service You Want

-4. Engage With Palliative Care
+6. Engage With Palliative Care Experts

-6. Reflect on Life & What You Want From the Time You Have
+10. Reflect on Life & What You Want From the Time You Have

 Ask yourself: What can enhance your quality of life?
 Who do you want to spend time with and how do you want to spend it?
 These are fundamental questions to ask.
 Try to spend the time you have left according to your answers.

-7. Establish a Support Team for Patient & Family
+12. Establish a Support Team for Patient & Family

 Identify what needs to be done and who is available to help.
 If you’re a friend or family member, you might help with tasks like grocery shopping, laundry, taking kids to and from school, and encouraging the patient to practice self-care.